AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 at this stage, it is not a lot of **HTML** to write and you would be perfectly right, so lets also add some **Bootstrap** goodness to style our input and highlight error situations!

-We will create a decorator component to add our label and styles:
+And we create a decorator component to add our label and styles:
 {% highlight javascript %}
 @Component({
   selector: 'extended-input',